 - Because the Horizon Cloud Connector has to reach both the cloud management plane and the pod's Connection Server instance that you are pairing it with, specific DNS, ports, and protocols requirements must be met to have a successful outcome of pairing the Horizon Cloud Connector with the pod and for ongoing operations.
 Even the minimal use case of using a subscription license with the pod requires meeting those DNS, ports, and protocols requirements.

-- A My VMware account is required to obtain a Horizon subscription license and to authenticate with the cloud management plane to set up the connector and establish the connection to use that subscription license with the pod.
+- A VMware Customer Connect account is required to obtain a Horizon subscription license and to authenticate with the cloud management plane to set up the connector and establish the connection to use that subscription license with the pod.

 - You might want to use only subscription licenses with your Horizon pod, or you might want to additionally use cloud-hosted services with that pod.
 Both of those use cases require a subscription license.